emileerei/MeshIntersection/index.md

     - Exact arithmetic is always necessary when new coordinates are computed
     - Arithmetic filters utilized to accelerate the 3D mesh intersection

+## Additional Analysis
+_April 6, 2019_

+After reading more of Salles's thesis, which is mainly about 3D-EPUG-Overlay, I have possibly learned why the self-intersecting mesh I created, chain.gts.msh, fails to be intersected with any other mesh or itself.
+In Chapter 2.2 of his thesis, he provides various ways to represent spatial data and how he represents data for his EPUG-Overlay programs.
+The faces of the mesh are not explicitly stored in memory, so if there is a self-interesection or the mesh is not closed/watertight, the program can easily misinterpret the topology of the given mesh.
+This will later lead to errors, and I believe this is part of the reason as to why the self-intersecting mesh crashes the 3D-EPUG-Overlay program.

+I am not sure how this issue would be resolved easily without changing the way data is represented and stored for the program.
+Maybe there are ways to add an additional check for if the data seems wrong or inconsistent, then check if this is due to self-intersections and attempt to fix it.
+But it does seem somewhat outside the scope of the program.